How to Fix Furbo 360° Jamming: The Complete Troubleshooting Guide

 Jam Recovery Requires disassembly for hard jams Removable treat chamber for easy cleaning

-Treat Compatibility Requires near-perfect spherical treats Handles variety of shapes and sizes
+Treat Compatibility Requires near-perfect spherical treats Handles a variety of shapes and sizes

 Maintenance Access Warranty-voiding disassembly needed User-serviceable without special tools